ducky007/impeller/README.md

 #### Which Data Types are Supported?

-The `ReadRepository` protocol provides methods to read a variety of data types, including
+The `PropertyReader` protocol provides methods to read a variety of data types, including

 - Built-in types like `Int`, `Float`, `String`, and `Data`, which are called _primitive types_
 - Optional variants of primitive types (_e.g._ `Int?`)